Teaching English in Taiwan

 How much will I be paid?

+Salaried Positions –In August 2017, we started seeing a trend in schools beginning to offer salaried positions outside of Taipei.
 Schools that offer a fixed salary will require you to be at school for office hours and for teaching hours.
-Generally, contracts with a fixed salary include at least ten hours of office work, which is time that is used for planning lessons and grading papers.
-These types of contracts generally include paid vacation time at Chinese New Year and other public holidays.
+Generally, contracts with a fixed salary include at least ten hours of office work, which is used for planning lessons and grading.
+These types of contracts include paid vacation time at Chinese New Year and other public holidays.

-Most schools pay similar rates of pay and monthly incomes will typically range around NT$50,000 – 60,000 (approx $1,600-1,900 USD).
-If you have qualifications such as a TEFL/TESOL you may receive a higher salary than someone without a TEFL.
-Bear in mind that if you accept a position that offers an hourly rate, your contract will include a MINIMUM number of hours that the school promises to give you.
-This is generally between 16 and 20 hours.
-Most of our teachers at these schools are teaching between 23 and 27 hours a week, however.
+Most Reach To Teach schools pay similar rates of pay and monthly incomes will typically range around NT$63,000 – NT$70,000 (approximately $1,900-2,500 USD) as a starting salary.
+If you accept a position that offers an hourly rate, your contract will include a MINIMUM number of hours that the school promises to give you.
+This is set at a minimum of 20 hours.
+Reach To Teach does not work with schools that offer less than 20 hours per week as anything under 20 hours is not enough money to live on.
+Most of our teachers teach 23 to 27 hours per week.

 Do I have to teach in the city?
 Where are most schools located?

 We have positions available throughout the island.
 We will work with you to place you at a school that best fits with your skills and preferences.
-Like anything else, the more flexible you are the more options you will have.
+Like anything else, the more flexible you are, the more options you will have.
+Visit our Taiwan Teaching Locations page to learn more about different teaching locations in Taiwan.

 How early can I apply?

 We recruit for positions year round, so you are welcome to submit your application at any time.
 If we feel your application is too early we may wait a few weeks or months before offering you an interview.
 This is because schools aren’t yet sure of their vacancies at the time you are looking to arrive.
-Don’t worry though ~ we will always keep you updated of your application status and we will make sure there is more than enough time to guide you through the interview, placement, visa and arrival process!
+Don’t worry ~ we will keep you updated of your application status and ensure there is enough time to guide you through the interview, placement, visa and arrival process.

 How late can I apply?

 You can apply at any time.
 There is no deadline for applications.
 However, it is best to plan as early as possible.
-Generally, three months prior to your anticipated arrival is ideal, but you can also apply at the last minute if necessary.
+Generally, three months prior to your anticipated arrival is ideal, but you can also apply within a week if you have your national CBC in hand.

 Can I apply even though I haven't yet received my diploma?